jbbees/Fintech_BC_21/11_ML_Risk_Assessment/Part_2_Lending_Risk_Ensemble_Learner_Walkthrough.md

 # Risky Business Part 2 - Ensemble Learner Walkthrough

+**CODER'S NOTE:** This notebook will not be able to exdecute the RF model results.
+When running tests on predictions and scoring, python returns sample inconsistency error:

+> ValueError: Found input variables with inconsistent numbers of samples: [17205, 51612]

+The core problem lies in the data file itself.
+There's too many columns to process even after data-cleaning.
+The solution file to this homework used a completely different data file, so I am not able to rely on the provided solution.

+The code below however, is the appropriate steps as to how you setup a Random Forest analysis.

 This part is more advanced.
 Instead of predicting loan default based on resampling data classes, we'll use an ensemlbe-learner, tree-algorithim to breakdown the data and make the prediction.
 Will a tree algorithm be better suited for predicting loan risk?